justinhj/astar-algorithm-cpp/README.md

 * Gun, Activision
 * Company of Heroes and Company of Heroes Online, Relic Entertainment
 * Angel Engine, a game prototyping engine http://code.google.com/p/angel-engine/
+* War of Sonria, a strategy war game on PSP and Playstation 3 by Playground Squad

 Compilation
 ===========